metalll/ios-simple-voice-app-tutorial/README.md

 ##Answering the call

-To answer a call you need to add code in didReceiveIncomingCall.
-In this example you will accept all calls, but in a normal application you would display a UI where the user could accept or reject a call.
+To answer a call, you need to add code in didReceiveIncomingCall.
+In this example, you will accept all calls, but in a normal application you would display a UI in which the user could accept or reject a call.

 	- (void)client:(id<SINCallClient>)client didReceiveIncomingCall:(id<SINCall>)call {
 	    // For now we are just going to answer calls,